TheAsel/BYBE-frontend/README.md

   </a>
 </p>

-> Beyond Your Bestiary Explorer (BYBE) provides tools to help Pathfinder 2e Game Masters.
+> Beyond Your Bestiary Explorer (BYBE) provides tools to help Pathfinder 2e and Starfinder 2e Game Masters.
 Built on top of the [BYBE - Backend](https://github.com/RakuJa/BYBE/)

 <!-- TABLE OF CONTENTS -->
 <details>